Great Langdale

-Great Langdale is a valley in the Lake District National Park in North West England, the epithet Great distinguishing it from the neighbouring valley of Little Langdale.
+Great Langdale is a valley in the Lake District National Park in North West England, the epithet "Great" distinguishing it from the neighbouring valley of Little Langdale.
 Langdale is also the name of a valley in the Howgill Fells, elsewhere in Cumbria.

-It is a popular location for hikers, climbers, fell-runners, and other outdoor enthusiasts who are attracted by the many fells ringing the head of the valley.
+It is a popular location for hikers, climbers, fell-runners and other outdoor enthusiasts who are attracted by the many fells ringing the head of the valley.
 Among the best-known features of Great Langdale are the Langdale Pikes, a group of peaks on the northern side of the dale.
 England's highest mountain, Scafell Pike, can be climbed by a route from Langdale.
-Langdale has views of, in particular, Dungeon Ghyll Force waterfall, Harrison Stickle, and Pike of Stickle.
+Langdale has views of, in particular, Dungeon Ghyll Force waterfall, Harrison Stickle and Pike of Stickle.

-Great Langdale was an important site during the Neolithic period for producing stone axes and was also one of the centres of the Lakeland slate industry.
+Great Langdale was an important site during the Neolithic period for producing stone axes and, later, was also one of the centres of the Lakeland slate industry.